Wander Franco Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in MLB.

-- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.54).
+- The Yankees have a 3.59 team ERA that ranks seventh across all MLB pitching staffs.

-- The Yankees allow the 10th-fewest home runs in baseball (33 total, one per game).
+- Yankees pitchers combine to surrender 41 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Cole gets the start for the Yankees, his eighth of the season.
-He is 5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched.
+- German makes the start for the Yankees, his eighth of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts in 39 1/3 innings pitched.

-- His most recent appearance came on Tuesday against the Cleveland Guardians, when the right-hander tossed six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.